semsamot/ActionBarRTLizer/README.md

 A library that can RTLize android `ActionBar`!

-It is not a custom ActionBar or anything else!
+It is not a custom `ActionBar` or anything else!
-Its only a piece of code that can re-arrange the android ActionBar in RTL direction.
+Its only a piece of code that can re-arrange the android `ActionBar` in RTL direction.

 Using (only 3 simple steps)
 ================
 1.
-Define a private variable of ActionBarRtlizer class in your activity class.
+Define a private variable of `ActionBarRtlizer` class in your activity class.

 ```java
 private ActionBarRtlizer rtlizer;
 ```

 2.
-In overrided "onCreate" method of your activity, after calling "setContentView" method, add these two lines:
+In overrided `onCreate` method of your activity, after calling `setContentView` method, add these two lines:

 ```java
 rtlizer = new ActionBarRtlizer(this);